eunjae-lee/soori/apps/docs/src/content/docs/guides/why.md

 }
 ```

-Instead of that, what if you could like this?
+Instead of that, what if you could do like this?

 ```js
 import { function1 } from 'soori/my-nextjs-apis';